OPEN-NEXT/OKH-LOSH/requirements_sources/Wikibase_Qs.md

 - Has this OSH Module been certfied in any way?
 Is it using specific standards?
 - What's the development status & version of a given OSH Module or its documentation release?
 - What are the requirements for the technical documentation for a specific piece of OSH?
-  - REMARK 1: this may require translating generic DIN SPEC requirements + TsDC into Wikidata-compatible formats
+  - REMARK 1: this may require translating generic DIN SPEC requirements + TsDC into RDF
   - REMARK 2: this may enable automated pre-checking of compliance of documentation releases against
     - the general requirements of DIN SPEC 3105-1
     - the corresponding TsDC